vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 In your email, always include a sentence asking to speak with them for a few minutes.
 For example, you may write somethig  like this

-> "If your schedule allows, can we schedule a Zoom/Teams call to speak briefly about my research proposal?
+> "If your calendar allows, can we schedule a Zoom/Teams call at your convenience to speak briefly about my research proposal?

 ### Don't send a LinkedIn request